ThomasVitale/flox-java-issue/README.md

 # Flox Java Issue

+_It's recommended to open this repository in a Devcontainers environment such as GitHub Codespaces or VS Code._

 ## Host

 This Ubuntu environment defines a value for the `JAVA_HOME` environment variable.
 Let's verify that by running the following command: